CollectionBuilder/cb-docs/docs/pages/about.md

 ---
-title: About Page
+title: Interpretive Pages
 parent: Edit Pages
 nav_order: 2
 ---

+# Interpretive Pages

+- about page
+- markdown
+- feature includes

-# Editing the About Page
+## About Page

 To edit the About page, find and open the `about.md` file which is in the Pages directory (/pages/) of your repository.